 - Building relationships with Coast Salish people and communities

-- Acknowledging territory and educating campers about land and decolonization
+- Acknowledging territory and educating campers about land, land theft, the origins of the land they are on, and decolonization

 - Facilitating anti-/de-colonial and intersectional training for Cabin Leaders

-- Making space for QTIPOC and Indigenous community building at camp
+- Making space for QTBIPOC and Indigenous community building at camp

 - Making space for anti-racism education and allyship training

 We know this work is ongoing and are always open to hearing feedback, suggestions, and critical comments.
 Please do not hesitate to contact us.

 Currently, CampOUT! learns and works with our friends at:

 We are always keen to learn more and build new relationships with Indigenous people and organizations to work towards decolonization in queer and trans community development work.